Panama Foundations

 Panama Foundation vs. Cook Islands Trust

 Panama foundations have never been tested in U.S. adversarial proceedings.
 No published U.S. case analyzes how a foundation fits within creditor remedies, fraudulent transfer analysis, or enforcement proceedings.
-A U.S. court confronting a Panama foundation for the first time must determine what the entity is before determining what to do about it.
+A U.S. court confronting a Panama foundation for the first time must determine what the entity is before deciding what to do about it.

 Panama foundations are less expensive to form and maintain than Cook Islands trusts but carry similar U.S. compliance costs.

 Panama foundations were designed for civil law jurisdictions where foundations are recognized legal concepts with established judicial treatment.
 U.S. courts have essentially no experience analyzing private interest foundations.
-The entity does not exist in American law, and a judge encountering one for the first time must analogize it to something—a trust, a corporation, an LLC—before applying any legal framework.
+The entity does not exist in American law, and a judge encountering one for the first time must analogize it to something—a trust, a corporation, an LLC—before applying any legal rules.
 That uncertainty is a risk the founder bears, not the creditor.

 The tax classification ambiguity compounds the problem.
 A Cook Islands trust has a clear, predictable path through U.S. tax law.
 A Panama foundation does not.
 The wrong classification can trigger unexpected CFC obligations, PFIC penalties, or non-grantor trust taxation that the founder did not plan for.